openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 The configuration matches **deviceMatchAttr** of the codec configured in **device_info.hcs**.
 It includes the register configuration.

-Binding the control function configuration is to configure the control functions and their register parameters in the .hcs file according to unified structure specifications.
+Binding the control functionality configuration is to configure the control functionalities and their register parameters in the .hcs file according to unified structure specifications.
 The configuration can be obtained and parsed, and added to the controller linked list.

-- **regConfig**: register and control function configuration
+- **regConfig**: register and control functionality configuration

-- **ctrlParamsSeqConfig**: control function register configuration
+- **ctrlParamsSeqConfig**: control functionality register configuration

 - **daiStartupSeqConfig**: DAI startup configuration